aragon/osx/packages/contracts/docs/framework-lifecycle/02-semver.md

 - Change

   - Body
-    A change to a function body can change the behaviour of the function requiring dependent contracts or software systems to change
+    A change to a function body can change the behavior of the function requiring dependent contracts or software systems to change

     - **IF** used by SDK